django/django/docs/asgi.rst

-*Single-reader channel* names are prefixed with an exclamation mark (``!``) character in order to indicate to the channel layer that it may have to route these channels' data differently to ensure it reaches the single process that needs it; these channels are nearly always tied to incoming connections from the outside world.
+*Single-reader channel* names are prefixed with an exclamation mark (``!``) character in order to indicate to the channel layer that it may have to route the data for these channels differently to ensure it reaches the single process that needs it; these channels are nearly always tied to incoming connections from the outside world.
 Some channel layers may not need this, and can simply treat the prefix as part of the name.